Royal Edward Victualling Yard: Description

 Revy C is an eight-storey, concrete encased steel framed brick building, rectangular in plan.
 It features Flemish style gabled parapets and a rusticated ashlar bluestone ground floor.
 There are Diocletian arched window openings to the upper floor (rectangular windows to the other floors), all with multiple panes.
 Four prominent lift towers are visible above the roofline, located symmetrically.
 On the lower level, attached to the western facade, is a riveted truss jib crane installed shortly after the completion of the building.
 The mass, rectangularity and arched upper windows hint at Federation Warehouse styling, while the rounded gables are a suggestion of Federation Anglo Dutch influence.
 External steel fire stairs are visually prominent.

-The combined seawall and wharf which surrounds Darling Island is made from concrete blocks laid on bedrock about 8m below mean tide.
-The seawall was built to a height of 650mm above low water and finished to wharf level with massed concrete which is visible today both on the horizontal and vertical edges of the wharf.
+The combined seawall and wharf which surrounds Darling Island is made from concrete blocks laid on bedrock about 8 m below mean tide.
+The seawall was built to a height of 650 mm above low water and finished to wharf level with massed concrete which is visible today both on the horizontal and vertical edges of the wharf.
 The edge of the wharf was capped with a squared timber curb.
 The curb was made from broad-axed lengths of hardwood bolted to the wharf edge to form an almost continual low barrier.

 Six massive cast iron or cast steel bollards are bolted to concrete platforms behind the curb at about 15 metre intervals.
 Opposite the western facade of REVY C are two small double-post bollards.
 These are placed in gaps in the curb to allow access for mooring lines.
-The wharf has no piles to which head stocks could be attached, so vertical posts were bolted to the concrete wall at about 4.8m centres and two hardwood whalers run the length of the wharf, attached to the posts.
+The wharf has no piles to which head stocks could be attached, so vertical posts were bolted to the concrete wall at about 4.8 m centres and two hardwood whalers run the length of the wharf, attached to the posts.